prototypefund/reproducible-website/_docs/jvm.md

 build-tool=<mvn|sbt|...>
 build.setup=<optional url of documentation explaining specific additional setup when necessary: will be enhanced in a future buildinfo format version>

-# effective build environment information
+# effective recorded build environment information
-java.version=<full Java version>
+java.version=<full Java version taken from "java.version" system property>
+java.vendor=<full Java version taken from "java.vendor" system property>
 os.name=<Operating system name>
 source.used=<artifact|url|scm, depending on which has been used for the build>